-The Governor's Juvenile Justice Commission (GJJC) serves as the State Advisory Group and Wisconsin Department of Justice (WI DOJ) serves as the Designated State Agency (DSA), as required by the Juvenile Justice and Delinquency Prevention Act.
-The SAG supports the DSA in administering federal Title II, Part B, Formula Grant funds and maintaining compliance with the four core requirements in the JJDPA.
+The Governor's Juvenile Justice Commission (GJJC) serves as the State Advisory Group and Wisconsin Department of Justice (WI DOJ) serves as the Designated State Agency (DSA), as required by the JJDPA.
+The SAG supports the DSA in administering federal Title II, Part B, Formula Grant funds and maintaining compliance with the core requirements in the JJDPA.

 In September 2019, Governor Tony Evers re-created the GJJC through Executive Order #43.
-The GJJC is comprised of juvenile justice professionals, including law enforcement, tribal representatives, corrections professionals, attorneys, judges, mental health practitioners, non-profit organizations, and young Wisconsinites, including those who have had contact with the juvenile justice system.
+The GJJC is comprised of juvenile justice professionals, including law enforcement, tribal representatives, corrections professionals, attorneys, judges, mental health practitioners, youth justice advocates, young Wisconsinites, and individuals who have lived experience in the juvenile justice system.